har-in-air/ESP8266_SPO2_PULSE_LOGGER/README.md

 # ESP8266_SPO2_PULSE_LOGGER

-The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 4 seconds.
+The ESP8266 collects raw sensor data from a MAX30102 sensor, analyzes it and computes SP02 and heart-rate (bpm) readings, every 5 seconds.

-An RGB LED is used to indicate the heart-rate range.
+A 128x32 OLED display is used to indicate the SPO2 and heart-rate.

-The readings are filtered and published to a channel on the IOT website Thingspeak, with a configurable update interval.
+The readings are published (with a configurable update interval) to your channel on the IOT website Thingspeak.
+You can view a 'real-time' chart of the data on your channel page.

-All configuration (Internet Access Point SSID/PW, ThingSpeak credentials and update interval) is via an AP web portal that is available on-demand by pressing a configuration button.
+Internet Access Point SSID/PW, ThingSpeak credentials and update interval are configured via an AP web portal that is available on-demand by pressing a configuration button after power-up.

 ## Development Environment

-* Protoype board with ESP8285 (ESP8266 with on-chip 1MB flash), MCP73831 Lipoly charger, 1000mAh Lipoly battery.
+* ESP8285 (ESP8266 with on-chip 1MB flash)
+* 128x32 OLED display
+* MCP73831 Lipoly charger
+* 1000mAh Lipoly battery.
 * Home-brew MAX30102 breakout board.
 Modules are available on AliExpress.
 * Arduino 1.8.13 on Ubuntu 20.04 amdx64